shrey325/github-pages-with-jekyll/index.md

 ---
-title: "Wlecome to my Website"
+title: "Welcome to my Website"
 ---

 Hi there, my name is Shrey Aggarwal.